Dollar firm on tax cut progress, outshone by bitcoin

 Powell also hinted at a lighter touch for bank regulation, saying current rules were already tough enough.

-The S&P financial sector .SPSY soared 2.6 percent in reaction, its biggest daily gain since March 1.
+The S&P financial sector soared 2.6 percent in reaction, its biggest daily gain since March 1.

 Adding to the good cheer was data showing U.S. consumer confidence surged to a near 17-year high in November, while home prices rose sharply in September, which should underpin consumer spending.